euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

   the native referent.
 - An obvious requirement is that this shall of course work without keeping the referents alive or creating some kind of memory leak.
-JyNI's delicate garbage-collection mechanism must be considered to filfill the named requirements in this context.
+JyNI's delicate garbage-collection mechanism must be taken into account to fulfill the named requirements in this context.

 .. - Native and Java-side weakref-objects shall not be cleared significantly at different times (e.g. in different GC-cycles).
 I.e. it shall not happen that a native weakref